kivikakk/sh1107/README.md

 TODOs:

-- Formal verification of some key components
 - Read the ROM image (with command sequences and character data) from the flash over SPI (currently just encoded into the bitstream)
-- ?

 The current test deployment target is the iCEBreaker ([Crowd Supply](https://www.crowdsupply.com/1bitsquared/icebreaker-fpga),